natcap/natural-capital-footprint-impact/README.md

 In ArcGIS Pro, import the CSV data to a point layer using the *XY Data to Point* tool.
 This will create a point shapefile that you can use instead of a GeoPackage.

-2. Reproject your your asset data to match the projection of your ecosystem service layers.
-If using the provided ecosystem service layers, reproject to Eckert IV:
+2. Reproject your asset data to match the projection of your ecosystem service layers.
+If using the provided ecosystem service layers, assets must be projected in Eckert IV (ESRI:54012):
 ```
 ogr2ogr -t_srs ESRI:54012 assets_eckert.gpkg assets.gpkg
 ```